 Under the leadership of Dr. Rosalind Howes, this project aims to compile varied strains of evidence of P. vivax transmission into a standardised framework, allowing an objective review of the available evidence of this parasite’s presence on the continent.
 The assembled evidence includes clinical case reports, cross-sectional prevalence surveys, entomological and serological studies as well as documented infections in naïve travellers.

-The current data assembly updates a previous iteration published in 2015 since when numerous new studies have been published.
+The current data assembly updates a previous iteration published in 2015 since which time numerous new studies have been published.